usmahm/HNG_task_2/DOCUMENTATION.md

 This API doesn't have authentication or authorization

 ### Setup and Deployment
-refer to the setup instructions in the [README.md](https://github.com/usmahm/HNG_task_2/edit/master/README.md) file in this repo
+Refer to the setup instructions in the [README.md](https://github.com/usmahm/HNG_task_2/edit/master/README.md) file in this repo